sisso/rust-mud/docs/forums.md

 # CSV vs HOCON

+## CSV metadata

+Would be easier to use metadata to convert from CSV fieldname into the type than later parse the json structure all into strings.

+But simple strings could be more flexible as input

+String values can be more customsize like receive number, formula and other variables, even references

+## But but

+Currently have no easy way to do a direct map to hocon format
+- complex deep structures
+- typed values

+I will require to define new metadata anyway, at minimum to convert string to types.

+## Jsonp vs Structured

+For save game we will use jsonp format

+Current csv we are using tables.
+That contains carrie the table name that could be used to customize the values for very specific use cases.
+- this will be needed in case we want to use single properties to represent different thing
+    - that is not the best definition of sanity

+## 01

 List of CSV files that get converted into json looks much simpler to create/parse/manipulate over HOCON files.

+Json objects deep objects help to keep mandatory fields togehter, for instance, Option<Item> where Item { weight: f32, size: f32 }

+How o read

+A) All ObjData need to be convert to a flat format like

+    Obj {
+        item_weapon_attack: Option<i32>
+    }

+B) Convert HOCON into flat format and read all from flat

+C) We need to be able to create deep json from csv using some xpath metadainfomration

+    static_id,item.weapon.attack
+    item_0,3

+Conclusion:

+A json will always be batter over a flat structure.
+While CSV will help to manage data easy, there are no guarantees that it will be useful in the long run.

+So the CSV => Json need to deal with deep objects.

+Ideally HOCON can be removed and a Hocon -> json will be used, and then, both loaders share same format.

+## static_id

 - how this improve ID?
     - maybe using static_id in the scope of csv file